600 Madison Ave.

 In 2010, Michael was named to the Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum, two of the most prestigious groups of trial lawyers in the United States.
 Membership to these organizations is limited to attorneys who have won million and multi-million dollar verdicts and settlements.
 Fewer than 1% of U.S. lawyers have been accepted as members.

-Michael Hiller Has Been Designated a Super Lawyer Every Year Since 2009
+Designated a Super Lawyer Every Year Since 2009

 Michael has been named a Super Lawyer for the New York Metropolitan Area by Super Lawyers Magazine, a Thomson Reuters publication, every year since 2009.
 As reflected on its website, “Super Lawyers” is a listing of outstanding lawyers who have attained an extraordinary degree of peer recognition for their professional achievements.
 For selection as a Super Lawyer, Michael and his career were evaluated by a series of research panels and industry professionals.
 This recognition reflects the outstanding results Michael has obtained in each area of his practice over the course of his career.

-Mr. Hiller Obtained, What Was at the Time, the Largest Disability Insurance Verdict Ever
+The Largest Disability Insurance Verdict Ever

 In the field of insurance law, Michael set the record in New York State in 2001 for the largest disability insurance verdict ever, and was the first lawyer in New York to obtain a verdict for bad faith denial of disability insurance benefits.
 In 2005, Michael pioneered the use of the RICO statute to prosecute claims for fraud and other misconduct by disability and other insurance carriers.
 Additional results include: